 Academic Internships (one-credit course INAF 335)

-- Provide professional mentorship and oversight of the internship experience,
+- Professional mentorship and oversight of the internship experience

-- Provide a students space for structured reflection and narrative development, which they can use to more critically focus their studies and professional goals.
+- Structured reflection and narrative development assignments, which help to critically focus your studies and professional goals

 Current partners include Brookings Doha Center, United States Embassy in Doha, Qatar, Teach for Qatar, Qatar Foundation (QF) Headquarters, Qatar Foundation’s Qatar Green Building Council (QGBC), and Qatar Reads at Qatar Foundation’s Community Development.